Xfarya/CV/README.md

 **Painting, drawing, tattoo : :** I enjoy spending time honing my drawing skills.
 I attend life-drawing sessions when I can.
 Most recently, I am teaching myself how to tattoo

-**Writing, reading : :** As a former literature student, of course I enjoy reading and also looking to write creatively, in short-story and play format.
+**Writing, reading : :** As a former student of literature, of course I enjoy reading and also looking to write creatively, in short-story and play format.